-$((\frac{(9)}{)}))$ "Merger" means a consolidation of two or more organizations, including two or more organizations joining through a common parent organization or two or more organizations forming a new organization, but does not include a corporate reorganization.
+(((9)))(11) "Merger" means a consolidation of two or more organizations, including two or more organizations joining through a common parent organization or two or more organizations forming a new organization, but does not include a corporate reorganization.

-$((\frac{10}{10}))$ "Person" means, where applicable, natural persons, corporations, trusts, and partnerships.
+(((10)))(12) "Person" means, where applicable, natural persons, corporations, trusts, and partnerships.

-$((\frac{11}{10}))(13)$ "Provider" means a natural person who practices a profession identified in RCW 18.130.040.
+(((11)))(13) "Provider" means a natural person who practices a profession identified in RCW 18.130.040.

-$((\frac{12}{12}))\frac{14}{12}$ "Provider organization" means a corporation, partnership, business trust, association, or organized group of persons, whether incorporated or not, which is in the business of health care delivery or management and that represents seven or more health care providers in contracting with carriers or third-party administrators for the payments of health care services.
-A "provider organization" includes physician organizations, physicianhospital organizations, independent practice associations, provider networks, and accountable care organizations.
+(((12)))(14) "Provider organization" means a corporation, partnership, business trust, association, or organized group of persons, whether incorporated or not, which is in the business of health care delivery or management and that represents seven or more health care providers in contracting with carriers or third-party administrators for the payments of health care services.
+A "provider organization" includes physician organizations, physician-hospital organizations, independent practice associations, provider networks, and accountable care organizations.

-(((13)))(15) "Reproductive health care" means any medical services or treatments, including pharmaceutical and preventive care services or treatments, directly involved in the reproductive system and its processes, functions, and organs involved in reproduction, in all stages of life.

-(16) "Successor persons" means persons formed by, resulting from, or surviving any care services on behalf of a client in exchange for an administrative fee.
+(((13)))(15) "Reproductive health care" means any medical services or treatments. including pharmaceutical and preventive care services or treatments, directly involved in the reproductive system and its processes, functions, and organs involved in reproduction, in all stages of life.
+(16) "Successor persons" means persons formed by, resulting from, or surviving any material change transaction under this chapter.
+(17) "Third-party administrator" means an entity that administers payments for health care services on behalf of a client in exchange for an administrative fee.